Resolving Content Security Policy (CSP) issues blocking the widget, images, and Knowledge Base articles

 How to identify CSP-related issues

-You may be experiencing CSP-related issues if:
+You may be experiencing CSP problems if you notice:

-• The widget appears briefly and then disappears.
+• The widget briefly appears, then disappears.

-• Images within the widget do not load.
+• Images within the widget don’t load.

 • The widget behaves unpredictably or malfunctions.